Coalfire-CF/terraform-aws-secretsmanager/README.md

 This module can be called as outlined below.

-- Change directories to the `reponame` directory.
+- Change directories to the directory that requires secrets and source the module as shown below.
-- From the `terraform/azure/reponame` directory run `terraform init`.
+- From the directory run `terraform init`.
 - Run `terraform plan` to review the resources being created.
 - If everything looks correct in the plan output, run `terraform apply`.